 Caroline Newman Small is a shareholder with Davis & Santos.
-Caroline focuses her practice on commercial litigation, including banking litigation, IRS controversies, tax litigation, government investigations, bankruptcy, and appeals.
+Caroline focuses her practice on commercial and complex business litigation, appeals, IRS controversies, tax litigation, and bankruptcy.

-Prior to joining Davis & Santos, Caroline was an Honors Program trial attorney in the Civil Trial Section of the Tax Division at the U.S. Department of Justice in Washington, D.C.
-At the Justice Department, Caroline litigated affirmative and defensive civil cases in federal district courts and bankruptcy courts that presented a variety of legal issues involving federal tax law, bankruptcy law, constitutional law, commercial law, and state property law.
-Prior to returning to her hometown of San Antonio, Caroline also served as an adjunct professor at the George Washington University School of Law, where she taught courses in practical trial strategy and techniques.
+Prior to joining Davis & Santos in her hometown of San Antonio, Caroline was an Honors Program Trial Attorney at the United States Department of Justice in Washington, D.C.
+While in that role, Caroline litigated affirmative and defensive civil cases in both federal district courts and bankruptcy courts that presented a variety of legal issues involving federal tax law, bankruptcy law, constitutional law, commercial law, and state property law.
+Caroline also served as an adjunct professor at The George Washington University School of Law, where she taught courses in practical trial strategy and techniques.

-Caroline served as a law clerk to the Honorable Raymond W. Gruender, Circuit Court Judge on the U.S. Court of Appeals for the Eighth Circuit for the 2006-2007 term.
+Before joining the Justice Department, Caroline served as a law clerk to the Honorable Raymond W. Gruender, Circuit Court Judge on the United States Court of Appeals for the Eighth Circuit for the 2006-2007 term.